ECLIPSE

 TOETSENPARADE

-The Toetsenparade (Keyboard Parade) is a festival for the keyboard instruments of all shapes and sizes.
-For the edition that took place in the weekend of 22/23/24 March of 2024, Mattias Spee was invited as artist in residence.
-As such, he curated a program full of artists who are each inventing and reinventing keyboard instruments in their own way.
+Toetsenparade is a festival for the keyboard instruments of all shapes and sizes.
+For the 2024 edition, Mattias Spee was invited as artist in residence.
+He curated a program full of artists who are each inventing and reinventing keyboard instruments in their own way.

 ------------